 Dark clouds before it began to rain

-Any weather can be expected: Inside the ship, the air conditioning is like the winter season; chilly.
+Any weather can be expected: You have to be ready for any kind of weather throughout your stay on-board.
+Inside the ship, the air conditioning is extremely efficient.
 In the open areas of the ship, it was mostly windy.
 So, if your body is fragile and not able to take the cold or wind, get a classy woollen shawl to walk around in.
-I was shivering in my bikini but I still wanted to wear it and get into the water with the kids.
-But otherwise, I needed my shawl.
+I needed my shawl at all times.
+I do love the cold but not to this extent.

 Kids on the carousel at the Boardwalk

-It could be convenient without kids: We had a baby and a 5 year old and by the end of the trip I was exhausted just picking and dropping them from and to the ‘Adventure Ocean’ and ‘Royal Babies and Tots Nursery’ (Deck 14) – which was a crèche, play area, activity center, movie center and a place for the children to have fun.
-The children loved this place but the problem was that they opened at 09 00 hours and closed for lunch at 1200 hours.
-They open again at 14 00 hours and close at 17 00 hours.
-Again, they are open from 19 00 hours to 22 00 hours only.
+More convenient without kids: We had a baby and a 5 year old and by the end of the trip I was exhausted just picking and dropping them from and to the ‘Adventure Ocean’ and ‘Royal Babies and Tots Nursery’ (Deck 14) – which was a crèche, play area, activity center, movie center and a place for the children to have fun.
+The children did have fun and totally loved this place but the problem was that they opened at 09 00 hours and closed for lunch at 1200 hours.
+They opened again at 14 00 hours and closed at 17 00 hours.
+Again, they opened from 19 00 hours to 22 00 hours only.
 We had to schedule our activities according to this commute and found a few clashes with the closing times.
-If at all we were up to attending the late night parties, we kept the children sleeping in the room while coming to check on them at least once.
+If at all we were up to attending the late night parties, we kept the children sleeping in the room while coming to check on them more than once.
 Also, to book a slot at the crèche, you will have to plan in advance for an extra charge.
-So, I figured that if we wanted to make the most of it and experience everything on the cruise, it would’ve been better if we went without the kids.
-Though my kids would do anything to go back there.
+So, I figured that if we wanted to make the most of it and experience everything on the cruise, it would’ve been better if we went without the little kids, though my kids would do anything to go back there.

 1887: A Journey in Time